tuckedf/teams-ai/js/lab/travelBot/Lab.md

 ## Exercise 3: Microsoft Teams Conversational Bot with the model - Travel Bot

 This is a conversational bot for Microsoft Teams that thinks it's is an expert in the travel industry with over 20 years experience.
-It will ask user the destination they're planning to visit and give them a detailed description of their destination and suggest some things to see and do.
+It will ask the user the destination they're planning to visit and give them a detailed description of their destination and suggest some things to see and do.

 The bot uses the `text-davinci-003` model to chat with Teams users and respond in a polite and respectful manner, staying within the scope of the conversation.